 Do you get flu shots?
 Is your tetanus shot up-to-date?
 Should you give all of the recommended vaccinations to your children?
 98% of doctors will probably tell you yes.
 End of story.
 Did you even know that this was a controversial topic?
 I didn’t.
 At least not until a few weeks ago, when Frontline: The Vaccine War showed up in our Netflix queue.

 The program purported to present both sides of the debate.
 On the one side were public health officials and mainstream doctors who touted the successes of vaccines in eradicating many serious illnesses, like polio and smallpox.
 They explained that in order to be effective, nearly everyone needs to receive the vaccination (the herd theory), which is why it’s in the public’s best interest for vaccines to be mandated, like seatbelts.
 On the other side were activists, such as actress Jenny McCarthy and parents of children who have witnessed serious adverse reactions to vaccines, including autism – reactions that they claim were caused by vaccinations.
-The “experts” explained that there’s currently no scientific evidence showing that vaccines actually cause adverse reactions and that it just so happens that many of the childhood vaccines are administered right around the time that neurological disorders become noticeable in children.
+The “experts” argued that there’s no scientific evidence showing that vaccines actually cause adverse reactions and that it just so happens that many of the childhood vaccines are administered right around the time that neurological disorders become noticeable in children.
 Both my husband and I walked away from the program thinking that the people that don’t vaccinate their children are uninformed conspiracy theorists who are endangering the rest of the population.
 That was, until I learned the rest of the story…

 While vaccines are usually effective at protecting against infection, they don’t always work.
 This article cites several cases of outbreaks of Measles, Mumps, Smallpox, Polio, Pertussis and Hib among vaccinated populations.